 What does the cost cover?
-In return for your registration fees, your child receives a T-shirt and hat, and a snack each week We are a non-profit organization.
+In return for your fees and fundraising, your child receives a jersey and hat, basic portrait package, trophy, and yearbook.
+We are a non-profit organization.
 Everything is put back into the League.
-Your fees also cover the material costs of running the League - water and utilities for the fields, baseball equipment, and maintenance of the grounds.
+Your fees also cover the costs of running the League - umpires, water and utilities for the fields, baseball equipment, and maintenance of the grounds.

 Can I pay my fees by credit card or check?
 Returning players may mail their forms in with a check to cover the fees.
 If you come to one of our signup sessions, you may pay by cash, check, or credit or debit card.
 A 3% processing fee will be assessed if you use a credit or debit card.

 Is my child too old / too young for your League?
-If your child is not yet 5 by April 30, 2018, he/she is underage.
-If your child turns 14 before June November 5, 2017, he/she is too old to play in this League.
+If your child is not yet 4 by June 30, 2019, he/she is underage.
+Except for 2018 returning CAL players who do not turn 14 by June 30th, if your child turns 13 before June 30, 2019, he/she is too old to play in this League.
 NO EXCEPTIONS WILL BE GRANTED FOR OVERAGE CHILDREN!
-Underage exemptions may be granted on appeal.

 My child has no baseball experience.
 Can he/she still play?
 Absolutely!
 We believe that everybody has to start somewhere.
 We have some beginners in every division.
 We do ask that you play some "catch" with your child as often as possible.

 We had an unpleasant experience with another league.
 What makes your League different?
-We are an independent League and not governed by the policies of larger organization.
-For the last ten years, we have partnered with the national renown Positive Coaching Alliance (www.positivecoach.org).
+We are an independent League and not governed by the policies of a larger organization.
+For the last ten years, we have partnered with the nationally renown Positive Coaching Alliance (www.positivecoach.org).
 They are a non-profit organization out of Stanford University whose main goals include dispelling the "Win at all cost" mentality that is prevalent in youth sports today.
 We realize that winning is one of the goals of all sporting events, but a second, more important goal of a youth sports organization should be to use the contests to teach life lessons.
-All of our coaches, managers, and board are required to attend a PCA workshop annually.
+All of our coaches, managers, and board are required to attend a PCA workshop annually, and you, also, will be asked to attend a pre-season Sports Parent's Clinic.
 All coaches, managers, and other volunteers will be asked to submit to a LiveScan background check as well.

 I'd like to help coach my child's team.
 What are the requirements for coaches?
 As noted above, coaches are requires to attend a one-evening Positive Coaching Workshop in February.
-If you missed the February clinic, you may make it up by completing the online Double Goal Coach workshop - you may be responsible for a course fee.
-We will have a LiveScan mobile unit onsite at both of our live Workshops (beginner and advanced) to allow you to tackle the LiveScan requirement conveniently.
+We will have a LiveScan mobile unit onsite at both of our Workshops (beginner and advanced) to allow you to tackle the LiveScan requirement conveniently.
 Check our Coaches Corner Page for other LiveScan options.